 BAMPFA Berkeley Art Museum & Pacific Film Archive

-The Berkeley Art Museum and Pacific Film Archive, also known as BAMPFA, is a visual art museum and archive part of the University of California Berkeley, in the San Francisco Bay Area.
+The Berkeley Art Museum and Pacific Film Archive, also known by the acronym BAMPFA, is a museum and archive of visual arts part of the University of California Berkeley, in the San Francisco Bay Area.

 History and architecture – the new building by Diller Scofidio + Renfro

-The museum’s origins date back to the late 19th century when the UC Berkeley opened the Bacon Art and Library Building, a small museum of painting.
-In the following decades, the museum first moved to a former powerhouse in 1931 and then in a new building, designed by architect Mario J. Ciampi, in 1970; meanwhile, the institution greatly expanded its collection of art and also opened a department, the Pacific Film Archive, specifically focused on film history in 1967.
+The origins of the museum date back to the late 19th century when UC Berkeley opened the Bacon Art and Library Building, a small museum of painting.
+In the following decades, the museum first moved to a former powerhouse in 1931 and then, in 1970, in a new building designed by architect Mario J. Ciampi; meanwhile, the institution greatly expanded its collection of art and, in 1967, opened a department, the Pacific Film Archive, specifically focused on film history.

-In the early 2000s, Ciampi’s building was no longer compliant to modern anti-seismic standards and the costs to retrofit it was deemed prohibitive; therefore, the institution decided to create a new home for the Berkely Art Museum by renovating and expanding a late-1930s disused printing plant.
+In the early 2000s, since Ciampi’s building was no longer compliant with modern anti-seismic standards, and the costs to retrofit it was deemed prohibitive, the institution decided to create a new home for the Berkely Art Museum by renovating and expanding a disused late-1930s printing plant.

-Opened in January 2016 and designed by acclaimed New York-based architectural office Diller Scofidio + Renfro (DS+R), the new home of the museum merged the 48,000 square-foot preexisting building, a Streamline Moderne style construction which comprised an office building and a sawtooth-roof plant, with a sleek 35,000-square-foot expansion clad in stainless steel.
+Designed by acclaimed New York-based architectural office Diller Scofidio + Renfro (DS+R), the new home of the museum, opened in January 2016, merged the 48,000 square-foot preexisting building, a Streamline Moderne style construction which comprised an office building and a sawtooth-roof plant, with a sleek 35,000-square-foot expansion clad in stainless steel.

 While the old plant’s exterior has been kept largely untouched, its interior was substantially transformed to accommodate eight galleries, offices, study centers, workshops, a lecture room, a 33-seat theater, and a triple-height performance forum.

 The shiny shard-shaped expansion, spanning the entire lot from north to south, contains a 232-seat film theater and an impressive cafe space hanging over the museum’s entrance.
 A huge 32-by-18-foot LED screen has been positioned on the northern facade of the expansion with the aim to ideally and visually connect BAMPFA with the urban space around, and to create a small public outdoor cinema.